open-horizon/examples/edge/evtstreams/cpu2evtstreams/README.md

 export HZN_EXCHANGE_NODE_AUTH="<mynodeid>:<mynodetoken>"
 hzn exchange node confirm
 ```
-- Verify that these environment variables are still set from when you used the existing cpu2msghub sample earlier in this document:
+- Verify that these environment variables are still set from when you used the existing cpu2evtstreams sample earlier in this document:
 ```
-echo MSGHUB_API_KEY=$MSGHUB_API_KEY
+echo EVTSTREAMS_API_KEY=$EVTSTREAMS_API_KEY
-echo MSGHUB_ADMIN_URL=$MSGHUB_ADMIN_URL
+echo EVTSTREAMS_ADMIN_URL=$EVTSTREAMS_ADMIN_URL
-echo MSGHUB_BROKER_URL=$MSGHUB_BROKER_URL
+echo EVTSTREAMS_BROKER_URL=$EVTSTREAMS_BROKER_URL
 ```
-- Verify the `cpu2msghub` topic is now in your event streams instance:
+- Verify the `cpu2evtstreams ` topic is now in your event streams instance:
 ```
-make msghub-topic-list
+make evtstreams-topic-list
 ```

 ### Building and Publishing Your Own Version of the CPU To IBM Event Streams Edge Service

 - Edit `service.sh` however you want.
     - Note: this service is a shell script simply for brevity, but you can write your service in any language.
-- Build the cpu2msghub docker image:
+- Build the cpu2evtstreams docker image:
 ```
 make
 ```